Astros vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Kevin Gausman (4-3) will take the mound for the Blue Jays, his 13th start of the season.
+- The Blue Jays will hand the ball to Chris Bassitt (6-4) for his 13th start of the season.

 |Opponent